hatalis/hatalis/README.md

   </a>
 </p>

+# Kostas Hatalis
+- ⚡ I'm an AI researcher with a PhD from Lehigh University.
 - 🔭 I’m currently working on building an AI startup GoCharlie.ai
 - 💬 Ask me about generative AI, transformer models, and LLM agents
 <!--